If you are on this article, it is to discover the definition of misophonia . But ask yourself these few questions first:

 Who is likely to have misophonia?

-Man and woman can do anything both develop misophonia.
+Man and woman can both develop misophonia.

 Some studies explain that girls have a higher risk of developing the disorder compared to boys, but the numbers remain too low to be sure.
 What’s pretty sure is that misophonia generally begins before puberty and that the first symptoms most often occur between 9 and 13 years of age (approximately).